amaranth-lang/rfcs/text/0002-interfaces.md

 - Should we have `{Signature,FlippedSignature}.flipped`?
   - Easy enough to emulate using `isinstance`; not a lot of use envisioned
-- Should `Component` collect annotations from the MRO and not just the class itself?

 ## Naming questions